The first line of defense in diagnosing oral cancer is in the general dentist’s office.

 If you do not see a dentist regularly, where are you getting your oral cancer screenings?

-Atypical cells would signal the need for an additional biopsy to obtain a larger tissue sample to send to the lab.
-Tissue biopsy is the “gold-standard” in diagnosing benign or cancerous tissue lesions.
+the lab.
+Tissue biopsy is the “gold-standard” in diagnosing benign or cancerous tissue

-Tissue biopsies can be obtained using soft-tissue lasers, scalpels or punches, utilizing local anesthetics.
+lesions.
+These samples can be obtained using soft-tissue lasers, scalpels or punches,

 This is one of the important reasons to always have regular dental check-ups.